 Once you have received your I-20, you will need to pay a one-time online payment of $350.
 This is known as the “SEVIS fee” and payment of this fee activates your account in SEVIS (Student Exchange Visitor Information System).
 Pre-payment of this fee is required to ensure that your visa appointment goes smoothly.
 In most countries this payment can be made online at www.fmjfee.com.

 Please note: If your financial aid package includes a "SEVIS fee grant," this will be awarded to you upon arrival at Smith.
-It will be processed as a credit on your financial account, reducing the amount that you will need to pay in each of your first two semesters by $100.
+It will be processed as a credit on your financial account, reducing the amount that you will need to pay in each of your first two semesters.
 You are responsible for the up-front cost of your SEVIS I-901 fee, regardless of Financial Aid status.

 Apply For Your Visa**